 Once Gatekeeper approves the app, there needs to be a way to detect if an app has been modified (either in memory or on disk).
 To do this, Apple requires apps that are submitted to the notarization service to have hardening enabled.
 Hardening is a flag in the Mach-O header of the binary of that app that tells the macOS that the app has opted in to hardening.
 This enables the system to verify signature down to each page of code:

 When you opt into this new runtime, the system will enforce that every single executable page within your address space must be backed by the original code signature that shipped with your app.WWDC 2018 session “Your Apps and the Future of macOS Security” :

-Hardening can also prevent your app from doing something it was not intended, like send Apple Events, use the camera, or access the address book.
-The developer specifies what the app needs to access, and if some bad actor uses the app in an unattended way to access these resources, it will denied.
+Hardening can also prevent your app from doing something unintended, like send Apple Events, use the camera, or access the address book.
+The developer specifies what the app needs to access and if some bad actor uses the app in an unattended way to access these resources, it will denied.
 The developer has control over what the app is allowed to access.

-If a Developer ID signing key is exposed, Apple is now able to revoke tickets for unauthorized version of apps that were signed with the Developer ID signing key.
+If a Developer ID signing key is exposed, Apple is now able to revoke tickets for unauthorized versions of apps that were signed with the Developer ID signing key.